NINJAMINEBRO/Aniloader_public/README.md

 **Settings page features:**

-The settings page is split into 4 Tabs.
+The settings page is split into 5 Tabs.

 ***General:***

 Here the you can set settings that I consider general.

+App language sets the language of the program itself: English (the default), German, Spanish, French,

+Portuguese (Brazil), Vietnamese, Indonesian or Thai.
+Every language is listed under its own name so you can always

+find your way back.
+The new language is used from the next start of the program, a note under the selection reminds you.

+Series, season and episode names from the websites and the names of your downloaded folders and files are never translated.

 Max quality and Min quality set the resolution range you are willing to download.